arnaudleclerc/AzureMapsControl.Components/docs/popups/README.md

 }
 ```

 Calling the `RemoveAsync` method will remove the popup from the map.
+You can also call the `RemovePopupAsync` method on the map and provide the popup to remove.

 ```
 @page "/PopupOnReady"